Criminal Justice MS

 AccreditationMiddle States Association for Colleges and Schools.

 Nature of WorkCriminal Justice graduates have many career options, and the nature of the work varies depending on the type of occupation.
 Those who pursue a research intensive career, such as a crime analyst, would use computer databases to gather and study criminal data in order to predict the day, time, and place that a crime might occur.
-Crime analysts not only use the information they gather to identify criminals but to target possible suspects as well.
 Alternatively, correctional counselors and treatment specialists counsel offenders and create rehabilitation plans for them to follow when they are no longer in prison.
-Correctional counselors administer questionnaires to determine an inmate's strengths and weaknesses.
 They provide offenders with referrals to jail or prison programs, such as job training situations.
-Prior to an inmate's release, correctional counselors conduct meetings with inmates, their families and their friends to strengthen their support network.

 Training / QualificationsA career in correctional counseling or treatment requires short-term on-the-job training, after which you may have to pass a certification test.
 As for a career in crime analysis, in order to complete more formal training, analysts may need to become state certified.
 To qualify for a position, some police agencies require crime analysts to have some experience working in a law enforcement atmosphere.
 (Source: U.S. Bureau of Labor Statistics Occupational Outlook Handbook)

 Job OutlookJob outlook for professions like corrections counselors or correctional treatment specialists is 4 percent.
 Because community corrections is viewed as an economically viable alternative to incarceration in some cases, demand for correctional treatment specialists should continue.
 The job outlook for crime analysts is currently neutral, but as data analysis plays a greater role in law enforcement, demand for crime analysts should increase.
 Many graduates of the criminal justice program also go on to pursue a career in law.
-The current job outlook for lawyers is 6 percent, or as fast as average.
 (Source: U.S. Bureau of Labor Statistics Occupational Outlook Handbook)

-Job TitlesOfficers: State, Local, Government; Correction Officers and Counselors; Probation Officers; US Postal Inspectors; Crime Analyst; US Marshals; Border Patrol Officers.
-Some students go on to become lawyers.
+Job TitlesPolice Officers; Correction Officers and Counselors; Probation Officers; US Postal Inspectors; Crime Analyst; US Marshals; Border Patrol Officers, Legal Assistant.

 - • Competition should remain keen for higher paying jobs with State and Federal agencies and police departments in affluent areas;